Jubatian/rrpge-spec/specs/userlib/tmap.rst

 - Word2: Height of tile map in tiles
 - Word3: Word offset of tile map start in PRAM, high
 - Word4: Word offset of tile map start in PRAM, low
-- Word5: Blit function of tileset
-- Word6: Accelerator init function of tileset
-- Word7: Height:Width request function of tileset

-For the functions, normally the us_tile_blit, us_tile_getacc and us_tile_gethw
-functions may be used from the tileset manager, however through those, using an identical interface, user-created tileset managers may also be used with the tile map manager.
-A blit function does not necessarily have to have a destination start offset fraction parameter, however then the us_tmap_getaccxfy function's X fraction parameter will have no effect.

-CPU RAM locations are used for supporting blitting (set by the us_tmap_getacc and derivative functions):
+CPU RAM locations are used for supporting blitting (set by the us_tmap_acc and derivative functions):

 +--------+-------------------------------------------------------------------+